enspiral/handbook/guides/pods.md

 Here's some other ways we see pods having big potential for a network such as ours:
 - Support more people to be _seen_, i.e., experience of belonging & contributing, mutual support
 - Grow individuals’ social capital (and ours)
-- Make it easier to understand Enspiral, make context more accessible to people with diverse stories and backgrounds → increase agency of Contributors
+- Make it easier to understand Enspiral, make context more accessible to people with diverse stories and backgrounds, increasing the agency of Contributors
 - Encourage collaboration and learning together, practicing and realizing better ways of being
 - Improve our ability, as a network and in our groups, to adapt, and to define shared visions that support us and our work